adamyli/CLK-MKR/README.md

 - Methylation data must be in .CSV format with the only headers being CpG names and the aforementioned ‘Age’.
 Any other headers and the pipeline will fail.

 # Quick Start Guide (More details available within the notebook)
+The code in the notebook is the rudimentary base code that outlines the general ideas discussed in the main paper and gives a basic introduction to the feature selection algorithms there.
+Its highly recommended that you refer to the paper and adjust the algorithms and your code for specific contexts and uses.
-To begin using CLK-MKR Notebook, make sure you have the methylation data of interest and start by running these two cell blocks to get the necessary dependencies and functions
+To begin using notebook, make sure you have the methylation data of interest and start by running these two cell blocks to get the necessary dependencies and functions

 ![part 1](https://user-images.githubusercontent.com/25240354/100318143-d8f21400-2fbd-11eb-948e-fc1bd4c0c9de.png)